TechnologyBrewery/habushu/README.md

 Specifies whether the version of the encapsulated Poetry package should be automatically managed and overridden where necessary by Habushu.
 If this property is `true`, Habushu may override the `pyproject.toml` defined version in the following build phases/mojos:

 * `validate`: Automatically sets the Poetry package version to the version specified in the POM.
 If the POM is a `SNAPSHOT`, the Poetry package version will be set to the corresponding developmental release version without a numeric component (i.e. POM version of `1.2.3-SNAPSHOT` will result in the Poetry package version being set to `1.2.3.dev`)
-* `compile`: Automatically set up any `managedDependency` that is a `SNAPSHOT` to instead include `.dev`.
-Same result as what happens in the `validate` step above, but operating on `managedDependency` entires instead.
+* `compile`: Automatically set up any `managedDependency` that is a `SNAPSHOT` to instead include `.*`.  `.*` is used rather than `.dev` so the latest dev version will resolve as `.dev` is not a valid version.
+Same result as what happens in the `validate` step above, but operating on `managedDependency` entries instead.
 This is useful when you are working with multi-module builds where several versions are covered via managed dependencies.
 See `managedDependencies` section below for more context.
 * `deploy`: Automatically sets the version of published Poetry packages that are `SNAPSHOT` modules to timestamped developmental release versions (i.e. POM version of `1.2.3-SNAPSHOT` will result in the published Poetry package version to to `1.2.3.dev1658238063`).
 After the package is published, the version of the `SNAPSHOT` module is reverted to its previous value (i.e. `1.2.3.dev`)

 If this property is set to `false`, none of the above automated version management operations will be performed.